xenon-middleware/xenon-cli/README.md

 ## Common Workflow Language

-Run Xenon CLI using a cwl-runner or as tool in a Common Workflow Language workflow.
+Run Xenon CLI using a cwl-runner or as a tool in a Common Workflow Language workflow.

-Requires `nlesc/xenon-cli` Docker image.
+Requires `nlesc/xenon-cli` Docker image to be available locally.

 Example to list contents of `/etc` directory via a ssh to localhost connection with cwl-runner:
 ```